AlvaroRodriguezDelRio/nov-fams-pipeline/README.md

 - Update this data to a Mongo collection with  ```python /scratch/alvaro/DEEM/analysis/build_db/scripts/neigh2json.py neighs_per_contig.tab | mongoimport --host fat01 -d XXX -c neighs --drop```.
 CHANGE FOR ALSO LOADING DATA INTO MEMORY????

-- Create a Mongo collection with the functional annotation of the neighbors of the members of each gene family: ```python /scratch/alvaro/DEEM/analysis/build_db/scripts/emapper.py eggnogmapper_out.tab | mongoimport --host fat01 -d DATABASE_NAME -c emapper2 --drop (emapper-2.1.5 output).```
+- Create a Mongo collection with the functional annotation of the neighbors of the members of each gene family: ```python /scratch/alvaro/DEEM/analysis/build_db/scripts/emapper.py eggnogmapper_out.tab | mongoimport --host fat01 -d DATABASE_NAME -c emapper2 --drop (emapper-2.1.5 output).```.
+CHANGE FOR ALSO LOADING DATA INTO MEMORY????

 - Calculate genomic context conservation: